 - Discovering a bug in development is the least expensive.
 Fixing this bug would cost about five hours and $390.
 If a test fails in development, the code and its implications are still fresh in the developer’s mind, allowing them to solve the issue quickly and continue pushing toward the release date.

 - Discovering a bug in production is estimated at $72,000.
-This huge expense is due to the cost of triaging, reproducing, setting up the environment all over again, developers stepping back into code, potentially one another developer wrote.
-It can take QA days to understand what’s causing these bugs and the developer now has to switch context back to a feature he forgot about long ago.
+This huge expense is due to the cost of triaging, reproducing, setting up the environment all over again, and developers stepping back into code, potentially one another developer wrote.
+It can take QA days to understand what’s causing these bugs and the developer now has to switch context back to a feature they forgot about long ago.
 While your team is working, your business suffers.

 One way to battle these costs is by testing as close to development as possible with a fast and continuous feedback loop.
-Continuous Testing (CT) is the key to achieving that.
+Continuous testing (CT) is the key to achieving that.
 Continuous testing ensures fast builds, fast tests, and shorter feedback between the developer writing the code and the developer testing it.

-Organizations who’ve deployed continuous testing have noted a decrease in the cost of quality, an increase of agility and an increase in on-time delivery.
+Organizations who’ve deployed continuous testing have noted a decrease in the cost of quality, an increase of agility, and an increase in on-time delivery.
 The more quickly developers are alerted of bugs, the more quickly they can fix those bugs and the lower the cost of quality

 The role of CI/CD

-But in the real world of software development, when you have fifty test cases you need to run daily, you need a more stable solution — you need to shift left.
+But in the real world of software development, when you have 50 test cases you need to run daily, you need a more stable solution — you need to shift left.
 And test automation is key to achieving the level of continuous testing you need.

 By automating the testing process with CI, you can run multiple concurrent tests across browsers.
 Furthermore, CI provides you with the desired capabilities remotely, rather than being confined locally to one machine.
-It’s more scalable, more agile and more cost-effective.
+It’s more scalable, more agile, and more cost-effective.